eichinflo/STAT3622PROJ/README.txt

 to your browser.
 If you want to run this on Windows, please execute the whole main.R in RStudio.

+Necessary packages (can be installed via "install.packages('[package name]')":
+	ggplot2		- plotting of the timeline
+	dplyr		- data preprocessing
+	crayon		- colors
+	shiny		- framework for the app
+	wordcloud	- library used for the wordcloud

 Quick guide to get started with github: http://rogerdudler.github.io/git-guide/